-There are (at least) a couple of ways to install a macro .
-I will talk you through what is probably the most straightforward method later in this post, but first let us look at what a macro looks like inside Word’s Visual Basic editor.
+There are (at least) a couple of ways to install a macro.
+I will talk you through what is probably the most straightforward method later in this post, but first let us look at what a macro looks like inside Word’s Visual Basic for Applications (VBA) editor.
+(I'm going to skip the 'for Applications' bit for simplicity.)

 What do macros look like